How to plan a funeral step-by-step

 Choose a time and place for the visitation service, which is a time when the family of the deceased makes itself available to friends and extended family members who want to express their sympathy.

-Prepare obituary
+Prepare the obituary

 Select speakers